MeetMartin/7urtle/packages/lambda/README.md

 ## Why lambda

-Lambda was created to allows us to perform powerful functional programming in JavaScript.
+Lambda was created to allows us to embrace functional programming in JavaScript.
 It focuses on providing highly performant code which is itself built using functional paradigms.
 Provided functions are simple, curried, pure and optimised for partial application and function composition.